claudiest/puzzlethon/classical/level0/README.md

 # Caesar Cipher

-### Level One
+### Level Zero

 ## Puzzle

 Julius Caesar didn't like people reading his messages.
 He came up with a way to disguise them from prying eyes.
-The message,
+Under the Caesar Cipher the message,

 ```
 ATTACKATDAWN